Terrastories/terrastories/documentation/DEVELOPMENT.md

 Any changes to source files should be made directly in your local filesystem under the `/opt/terrastories` directory using your preferred editing tools.

+If you are working in an internet-connected environment, you will need to add a valid Mapbox access token to your `.env` file in order for the Terrastories map to work (whether it is in the `dev` or `offline` profile).
+Alternatively, you may add an access token (and Mapbox map style) for a community via the Themes dashboard in the administrative menu, to get a map to work for that specific community only.

 ### ESLint

 We use ESLint with Airbnb community style-guide for linting JavaScript and JSX for files under app/javascript.